-- These activities may be completed during school time, for science fair projects, special student projects, for extra credit... work out the details with your students. - Write a postcard or send a message to the Prime Minister, Premier, and local politicians to express your concern for the protection of water resources. - Create a poster to share what you have learned with others. - Create a collaborative or group art exhibit about water issues.
-Contact a local mall or art gallery to exhibit the collection. - Connect with your local streamkeepers group, or other environmental groups in your city, to see if you can volunteer or contribute in other ways to upcoming events. - Express yourself, through writing, poetry, song or other art and share it! - Organize an assembly about water for your school that includes some information you have learned and, maybe some skits. - Host a tap water vs. bottled water challenge (compare flavour as well as resources used to make/transport it). - Become a Fraser River Discovery Centre volunteer and share your knowledge with others!
+• These activities may be completed during school time, for science fair projects, special student projects, for extra credit... work out the details with your students.

+- Create a poster to share what you have learned with others. - Create a collaborative or group art exhibit about water issues.
+Contact a local mall or art gallery to exhibit the collection. - Connect with your local streamkeepers group, or other environmental groups in your city, to see if you can volunteer or contribute in other ways to upcoming events.

+- Organize an assembly about water for your school that includes some information you have learned and, maybe some skits. - Host a tap water vs. bottled water challenge (compare flavour as well as resources used to make/transport it). - Become a Fraser River Discovery Centre volunteer and share your knowledge with others!